romange/gaia/README.md

 ## Single node Mapreduce
 GAIA library provides very efficient multi-threaded mapreduce framework for batch processing.
-It supports out of the box json parsing, compressed formats (gzip, zstd), local disk IO and GCS (Google Cloud Storage) IO.
-Using its primitives it's possible to map, reshard (partition), join and group multiple sources of data very efficiently.
+It supports out of the box json parsing, compressed formats (gzip, zstd), local disk and GCS (Google Cloud Storage) IO.
+Using GAIA MR it's possible to map, reshard (partition), join and group multiple sources of data very efficiently.
-Fibers in GAIA allowed to optimize mapreduce execution and distribute IO with CPU loads in parallel.The example below shows how to process text files and reshard them based on imaginar year column for each row.
+Fibers in GAIA allowed to maximize pipeline execution and balance IO with CPU workloads in parallel.The example below shows how to process text files and reshard them based on imaginary "year" column for each CSV row.
 Please check out [this tutorial](doc/mr3.md) to learn more about this mapreduce framework.

 ~~~~~~~~~~cpp